 VUIT maintains and supports VUnet, the campuswide data network that provides access to the internet, and AccessVU, the authentication service that enables Vanderbilt users to securely identify themselves to many services on VUnet.
-Those services include YES, Your Enrollment Services; Brightspace; and Vmail, the university's email system.
+Those services include YES (Your Enrollment Services), Brightspace, and Vmail, the university's email system for faculty, staff, and graduate students.